 The highest standards also apply to coating.
-Unilux windows have been coated with Teknos or GORI Industry products since 1994.
+Unilux windows have been coated with Teknos products since 1994.
 And so are the window frames in the HOLM.
 The pine frames are coated with three layers consisting of TEKNOL AQUA 1410 wood preservation, ANTISTAIN AQUA 2901-52 anti-stain and AQUATOP 2600 topcoat in RAL 7005 (Mouse Gray).
 With its outstanding wetting properties and high dry matter content, the base coat provides an ideal foundation for the final coat and provides protection against discoloration due to bleeding tannins.
 The block resistant AQUATOP 2600 topcoat has very good expanding and flow properties, and enables a very high quality, robust finish - perfect for the high quality standard of UNILUX windows.
 The external aluminum shell of the frames is coated in chromium oxide-free RAL 7005G Mouse Gray, to suit the wood.

 The House of Logistics and Mobility is a typical example of a modern, sophisticated building project: intelligent use concept, innovative architecture, optimized energy efficiency and the very highest standards for technology and fittings.
 The UNILUX windows make a contribution to this - also with the help of high quality Teknos coatings.